tonikelope/coronapoker/docs/BOTS.md

 | HARD   | 0%  | 35% | 65% |

-**Profile is rolled from the skill** (recreational players skew toward STATION, especially on EASY; sharks are only TAG/LAG).
+**Profile is rolled from the skill** (recreational players skew toward STATION, especially on EASY.
+Sharks are only TAG/LAG).

 **Profile elasticity** (`adjustProfileElasticity`, once per hand) adapts the base profile to the situation by stack depth (the *M*-ratio): a short stack collapses